b19356/Capstone-Project/README.md

 * Refine the examples to the most inexplicable cases
 * Develop recommendations

-If time permits, repeat the analysis for the most recent 2016 data to see if anything has changed since the data was first made public.
+If time permits, repeat the analysis for the most recent 2016 data to see if anything has changed since the information was first made public.